 Tap tap, swipe swipe, goes your Android launcher.
 No matter how “unique” and “alternative” most launchers try to be, they end up looking pretty much the same.
 And that makes sense, because the basic launcher design just plain works.
 You’ve got your home screens, your widgets, and your app drawer — what more do you need?

 While mainstream launchers like Nova emphasize getting those basics polished to a high sheen, newcomers have to find other ways to stand out.
-So Buzz Launcher tries to do it with eye candy, while Action Launcher Pro goes for unique and interesting interface elements called Shutters and Covers.
+So Buzz Launcher tries to do it with eye candy, while Action Launcher Pro [No longer available] goes for unique and interesting interface elements called Shutters and Covers.
 It also costs $3.73 at the time of this writing, and has no free trial — so read on to see if it’s worth your money.

 Like many other Android apps, Action Launcher walks you through an onboarding sequence the first time it launches.
 To me, that’s a red light: If your app is so complex to use that you need to walk me through a tutorial, it might be a bit too tricky.
 The tutorial really is needed here, because of the aforementioned Shutters and Covers.
 Here’s how Action Launcher explains Covers: